 Watch this video on YouTube.

 I love any website that tries to do some of my genealogy research for me.
 However, we need to be careful when deciding whether we accept the hints from an online genealogy website.

 FamilySearch records hints appear to be reasonably accurate, but they still need human evaluation.

 How to Access FamilySearch Record Hints

-From the FamilySearch home page in the browse, in the right column, you’ll see a box with “Recommended Tasks.”
+From the FamilySearch home page in the browse, you’ll see a box with “Recommended Tasks in the right column.”

 If you have a full family tree and you’re not sure where to being researching, this is the best place to find a branch where you can contribute to your family tree.

 You may find research hints on the page that contains all of the research discoveries for your ancestor.
 I call this the Personal Profile Page.
 In the right column, you’ll see blue icons representing record hints.
 The hints are listed by record names.

 ↪️ Are you new to genealogy?
 Grab your copy of this FREE Beginner Guide: